SVG 2 Requirement: Support the z-index.

 z-index’ property allows an element to be assigned to a

-The rules governing behaviour for SVG elements with the ‘
+The rules governing behavior for SVG elements with the ‘

 property specified are outlined below: